aexvane/Quantium-Data-Analytics-Internship/Task2/Readme.txt

 This can be broken down by:

-total sales revenue
+Total sales revenue
-total number of customers
+Total number of customers
-average number of transactions per customer
+Average number of transactions per customer

 Main areas of Focus are :